EMERGENCY HOUSING ASSISTANCE PROGRAM (EHAP)

 There are three primary steps to successfully apply for and obtain assistance through EHAP.
 Please review these to better understand how this program may help you.

 CHECK FOR ELIGIBILITY BY REVIEWING THE AVERAGE MEDIAN INCOME (AMI) LOOKUP CHART(see above button).
-IF YOUR INCOME IS AT OR BELOW 80% AMI (based on the month preceding the month for which assistance is requested (e.g. March income for April housing assistance).
-YOU QUALIFY FOR PARTICIPATION.
+IF YOUR INCOME IS AT OR BELOW 80% AMI (based on the month preceding the month for which assistance is requested (e.g. March income for April housing assistance) and you have evidence of financial hardship due to COVID-19 YOU QUALIFY FOR PARTICIPATION.

 COLLECT AND COMPLETE

-ONCE YOU HAVE RECEIVED THE APPLICATION, COMPLETE ALL FIELDS, UPLOAD ALL REQUIRED DOCUMENTS AND SUBMIT YOUR FILE.
-ALL COMPLETE FILES WILL BE REVIEWED AND YOU WILL RECEIVE AN EMAIL MESSAGE FROM FILEINVITE UPON REVIEW.
+ONCE YOU HAVE RECEIVED THE INVITATION FOR APPLICATION YOU MUST COMPLETE ALL FIELDS AND DIGITALLY SIGN WHERE INDICATED, UPLOAD ALL REQUIRED DOCUMENTS AND SUBMIT YOUR FILE AS FINISHED.
+ALL COMPLETE FILES WILL BE REVIEWED AND YOU WILL RECEIVE AN EMAIL MESSAGE FROM THE EHAP TEAM THROUGH FILEINVITE UPON REVIEW.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.